-1 more on December 20, but continue to hold 10 that are believed of the most intelligence value.
+In moving to curb Qods Force activity in Iraq, from December 2006-October 2007, U.S. forces arrested a total of 20 Iranians in Iraq, many of whom are alleged to be Qods Forces officers.
+Of these, five were arrested in January 2007 in a liaison office in the Kurdish city of Irbil.
+On November 9, 2007, U.S. officers released 9 of the 20, and another on December 20, but continue to hold 10 who are believed of the most intelligence value.
 On March 24, 2007, the U.N.
 Security Council unanimously adopted Resolution 1747 on the Iran nuclear issue; it has a provision banning arms exports by Iran, a provision clearly directed at Iran's arms supplies to Iraq's Shiite militias and Lebanese Hezbollah.
 In September 2007, the U.S. military said that, to stop the flow of Iranian weaponry, it had built a base near the Iranian border in Wasit Province, east of Baghdad.
 The base and related high technology border checkpoints are manned, in part, by the 2,000 forces sent by the republic of Georgia.
 In an effort to financially squeeze the Qods Force, on October 25, 2007, the Bush Administration designated the Qods Force, under Executive Order 13224, as a provider of support to terrorist organizations.
 At the same time, the Administration designated the Revolutionary Guard and several affiliated entities and persons, under Executive Order 13382, as of proliferation concern.
 The designations had the effect of freezing any U.S.-based assets of the designees and preventing any transactions with them by U.S. persons, but neither the Guard or the Qods Force was named a Foreign Terrorist Organizations (FTOs), as was recommended by H.R.
 1400, passed by the House on September 25, 2007, and a provision of the FY2008 defense authorization bill (P.L.
 110-181).
 However, the effect on the Qods Force and on the Guard is likely to be limited because they do not likely have any U.S.-based assets and most U.S.-Iran trade is banned.

-On January 9, 2008, the Treasury Department took action against suspected Iranian and pro-Iranian operatives in Iraq by designating them as a threat to stability in Iraq under a July 17, 2007 Executive Order 13438.
+On January 9, 2008, the Treasury Department took action against suspected Iranian and pro-Iranian operatives in Iraq by designating them as a threat to stability in Iraq under a July 17, 2007, Executive Order 13438.
 The penalties are a freeze on their assets and a ban on transactions with them.
-The named entities are: Ahmad Forouzandeh, Commander of the Qods Force Ramazan Headquarters, who is accused of fomenting sectarian violence in Iraq and of organizing training in Iran for Iraqi Shiite militia fighters; Abu Mustafa al-Sheibani, the Iran-based leader of network that funnels Iranian arms to Shiite militias in Iraq; and Isma'il al-Lami (Abu Dura), a Shiite miltia leader - who has broken from the JAM - alleged to have committed mass kidnappings and planned assassination attempts against Iraqi Sunni politicians
+The named entities are Ahmad Forouzandeh, Commander of the Qods Force Ramazan Headquarters, who is accused of fomenting sectarian violence in Iraq and of organizing training in Iran for Iraqi Shiite militia fighters; Abu Mustafa al-Sheibani, the Iran-based leader of network that funnels Iranian arms to Shiite militias in Iraq; and Isma'il al-Lami (Abu Dura), a Shiite miltia leader - who has broken from the JAM - alleged to have committed mass kidnappings and planned assassination attempts against Iraqi Sunni politicians.